 While the state RFRA was not asserted in this case, Judge Bertelsman went out of his way to address it.
 He said he agreed with Judge Hale’s RFRA analysis, which indicated the claims here would fail even under the “more demanding compelling interest test” of Kentucky’s RFRA.

-Author’s Note: Though the judge indicated his view of a RFRA claim, he did so on a field tilted sharply against it.
-Since it was not argued, he had only Judge Hale’s view and no counterview.
-It’s important for parties to assert and fully argue all winnable claims, which, in religious freedom cases, which usually means including a state RFRA when one exists.
+Author’s Note: In volunteering his view of a RFRA claim, Judge Bertelsman adopted Judge Hale’s view without any apparent counterargument by the church.
+It’s important for parties to assert and fully argue all winnable claims in religious freedom cases, which usually means including a state RFRA when one exists.